-Through a transparent, multi-vetted, insured financial system, Capital Homesteading would unite the interests of corporations seeking to grow, citizens seeking to invest in those companies, local commercial and cooperative banks, capital credit insurance companies, and the twelve regional Federal Reserve Banks.
+Through a transparent, multi-vetted, insured financial system, the Economic Democracy Act would unite the interests of corporations seeking to grow, citizens seeking to invest in those companies, local commercial and cooperative banks, capital credit insurance companies, and the twelve regional Federal Reserve Banks.

-By the time that child reached the age of 65, he or she will have accumulated $660,000 of capital assets generating $88,690 of dividends in that year.
+By the time that child reaches the age of 18, he or she will have accumulated $190,000 in capital assets, generating $18,190 in dividends for that year.
+By the time that person reaches the age of 65, he or she will have accumulated $660,000 of capital assets generating $88,690 of dividends in that year.
 In addition, over those 65 years that person will have received a total of $2,667,015 in dividends.
 That person would continue receiving for the rest of his or her life an annual capital credit allotment for purchasing new or transferred capital assets.

-What Capital Homesteading Would Mean to the Average Citizen
+What the Economic Democracy Act Would Mean to the Average Citizen

 Projected Wealth Accumulations and Dividends

-- These projections are calculated on the assumption that a Capital Homesteader will begin accumulating assets on the day of his or her birth.
+- These projections are calculated on the assumption that a citizen will begin accumulating assets on the day of his or her birth (age 0).

 - The amount of the annual capital credit allocation for each citizen is calculated by dividing the total estimated capital needs of the United States for the period, by the total qualified population of the United States.
-For this example, we divide $3.955 Trillion (total “US Gross Fixed Capital Formation” as of November 8, 2018; Source: St. Louis Federal Reserve) by 328.95 Million (the US population as of November 18, 2018; Source: CIA World Fact Book), getting a per capitacapital credit allotment of $12,023 for every citizen.
-To be conservative and to simplify our calculations, we have decreased the amount of capital credit per citizen to $10,000.
+For this example, we divide $3.955 Trillion (total “US Gross Fixed Capital Formation” as of November 8, 2018; Source: St. Louis Federal Reserve) by 328.95 Million (the US population as of November 18, 2018; Source: CIA World Fact Book), getting a per capita capital credit allotment of $12,023 for every citizen.
+[Note: The estimated amount of annual capital credit per citizen has been lowered to $10,000 in order to be conservative and simplify our calculations — and taking into account that not all owners and companies will choose to finance their new capital through Capital Ownership investments.]

-- The promissory note is the amount the Capital Homesteader owes to the bank.
-It is used to “purchase” the bill of exchange from the Capital Homesteader and backs the demand deposit out of which the Capital Homestead pays the discount and purchases shares.
+- The promissory note is the amount the citizen owes to the bank.
+It is used to “purchase” the bill of exchange from the citizen and backs the demand deposit out of which the Capital Ownership Account pays the one-time discount and insurance premium and purchases shares.

-- Total amount of assets the Capital Homesteader will accumulate, everything else being equal.
+- Total amount of assets the citizen will accumulate, everything else being equal.

-- This is the full amount of earnings attributed to the shares owned by the Capital Homesteader, paid out as dividends.
-These are tax deductible to the corporation paying them, but are ordinary income to the Capital Homesteader unless used to make debt service payments.
+- This is the full amount of earnings attributed to the shares owned by the citizen, paid out as dividends.
+These are tax-deductible to the corporation paying them out, but are ordinary taxable income to the citizen unless these dividends are used to make debt service payments.

 - This is the amount of principal payments (13) plus the amortized discount amount (14).